wis-aerrajiy/is-backend-js-good-idea/README.md

 # is-backend-js-good-idea
-This repo we will try to discover the javascript as (sick &amp;&amp; backend) languge !
+in this repository we will try to discover javascript as (sick &amp;&amp; backend) languge !